seb646/raspberry-pi-web-tutorial/README.md

-# Tutorial: Setup a Raspberry Pi Web Server
+# Tutorial: How to Setup a Raspberry Pi Web Server
-This guide will show you how to setup a [Raspberry Pi](https://www.raspberrypi.org/) web server on your home network!
+This guide will show you how to set up a [Raspberry Pi](https://www.raspberrypi.org/) web server on your home network!
 Here is a [list of materials](http://a.co/c5fqu6n) needed for this tutorial.

 ## Step 1: Raspbian Installation & Configuration
 The first step in this tutorial is to flash Raspberry Pi's version of Linux onto an SD card.
-This is where all of our data will be kept, and where the hardware will look to for operating commands.
-In order to do this, you need to download an application called Etcher (Windows and MacOS).
-Once you've downloaded [Etcher](https://etcher.io/), you'll also need to download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).
+You'll use this SD card to store your PI's operating system.
+The first thing you need is an application called Etcher](https://etcher.io/) (Windows and MacOS).
+After downloading Etcher, you also need to download [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/).

 The next step is to plug your SD card into your computer and open up Etcher.
-Select the Raspbian .img file your downloaded from the Raspberry Pi website as the image.
+Select the .img file downloaded from the Raspberry Pi website as the image you want to flash.
 For the drive, select the SD card you just plugged in.
 Then click "Flash!" and wait for the process to complete.

-Once the image is flashed on the drive, safely eject the SD card and plug it into your Raspberry Pi.
+Once you finish flashing the OS onto the SD card, safely eject the SD card and plug it into your Raspberry Pi.
 You will then need a micro-USB cord and an ethernet cable to power the device and connect it to the internet.

-After you plug the ethernet cord into your router, open up Terminal and enter the following commands to connect to your Raspberry Pi: `ssh pi@pi.local 22`.
-The system should prompt you for a password, and the default password is "password".
+After you plug the ethernet cord into your router, open up your computer's Terminal application.
+Then enter the following commands to connect to your Raspberry Pi: `ssh pi@pi.local 22`.
+The system should prompt you for a password, which by default is "password."

-The next thing we need to do is configure the operating system itself.
-In the console, type sudo raspi-config and the following menu should pop up:
+The next thing you need to do is configure the operating system itself.
+In the console, type `sudo raspi-config` and the following menu should pop up:

 ![Raspberry Pi Config](http://seb646.com/assets/terminal.png)

-This menu allows you to change the password of your Pi (recommended), as well as make other configuration changes.
-Go into "Advanced Options" and select "Expand Filesystem."
-Once this is done, the Pi may reboot itself.
-If it does, simply log back in using the method described earlier.
+This menu allows you to change some of your Pi's configurations.
+We recommend both changing your password and expanding the Filesystem (go into `"Advanced Options" ->  "Expand Filesystem"`).
+Once complete, reboot your Pi by typing `sudo reboot`.

-Now, we need to make sure that all of the software installed on Raspbian is up-to-date by typing the following commands into your console:
+Next, make sure that all of the software installed on Raspbian is up-to-date.
+Type the following commands into your console:

 ```
 sudo apt-get update